SamSpace2497/Docs/Mysql.md

         > EXIT;

-### **Access with sudo user**
+### **Access as sudo user**

-    To access mysql as a sudo user from the terminal, use the following command instead of "mysql":
+ -  To access mysql as a sudo user from the terminal, use the following command instead of "mysql":

         > sudo mysql -u username -p

 ### **Uninstall MySQL**